psychemedia/pentrich-uprising/histories/22_cartwrights_mill_1812.md

 Sir Thomas Slingsby, Bart.
 High Sheriff.

-The following prisoners, in the Cattle of York, were to take their trials at these Assizes, which commenced on Saturday last.
+The following prisoners, in the Castle of York, were to take their trials at these Assizes, which commenced on Saturday last.
 Before the Hon.
 Baron Wood, and the Hon.
 Justice Bayley:

 ...